Turks and Caicos Company Formations

 - The capital of the company may be expressed in any currency and there are no minimum capital requirements.

-- It is not necessary to include reference to the company’s objects and powers in its memorandum of association, in which case the company has full power and authority to carry out any lawful activity.
+- The company has full power and authority to carry out any lawful activity.

 - No annual return containing financial information or details of Shareholders, Directors and Officers need to be filed.